National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     for directory & file names (eg, “will-beasley” or “jerrod-anzalone”).
 2. Create a new “Code Workbook”.
-3. Once the workbook opens, rename it to “manipulation”.
+3. Once the workbook opens, rename it to “manipulation-1”.
 (Rename it once it’s open, so some behdin-the-scenes files are approrpiately adjusted.)
 4. Change the environment.